sinnie/learn_web_dev/react.md

     * React changes the parts of the DOM that need updating using a process called reconciliation

 ### Component Behavior
 the `render()` function can now build up a local message variable, which is then passed into the h1 element as its child.
-Note the the message string is not part of the component’s state.
+Note that the message string is not part of the component’s state.
 * components should store the least amount of information possible in its this.state object
 * adding redundant precomputed values into the this.state object means you’ll have to write code that explicitly keeps everything synchronized.
 * custom event handlers